tp-ops/hp-adventures/modes/field_orbits_option1/README.md

 IMPORTANT -  | |           | |
 IMPORTANT -  | |           | |
 </pre>

+> [!NOTE]
-DEPENDICE - Left long orbit     - div_forrest must be DEACTIVE and div_castle has to be ACTIVE DEPENDICE - Right long orbit    - div_forrest must be DEACTIVE and div_castle has to be ACTIVE DEPENDICE - Center short orbit  - div_forrest can be ACTIVE and div_castle has to be DEACTIVE DEPENDICE - Right short orbit   - div_forrest can be ACTIVE and div_castle has to be DEACTIVE
+> DEPENDICE - Left long orbit     - div_forrest must be DEACTIVE and div_castle has to be ACTIVE
+> DEPENDICE - Right long orbit    - div_forrest must be DEACTIVE and div_castle has to be ACTIVE
+> DEPENDICE - Center short orbit  - div_forrest can be ACTIVE and div_castle has to be DEACTIVE
+> DEPENDICE - Right short orbit   - div_forrest can be ACTIVE and div_castle has to be DEACTIVE

 For simplicity, readability and future expansions there are multiple field_orbits_option modes for either there own purpuse and dependencies.
   - field_orbits_option1 - Default mode                         - div_forrest DEACTIVE and div_castle will be ACTIVATED from left and right orbit lane